General Terms & Conditions (GTC)

 (5) If the Customer is in default of acceptance, this shall be deemed equivalent to handover or acceptance.

-(7) Partial Delivery is permissible except it is not reasonable for the Customer considering the interests of MBO.
+(7) Partial delivery is permissible except it is not reasonable for the Customer considering the interests of MBO.

-(1) In the case of cross-border deliveries, the Customer must make all declarations and take all actions necessary for export from Germany and import into the destination country in time to the responsible authorities, in particular to procure the documents required for customs clearance and to comply with the requirements of any export controls or other restrictions on marketability.
+(1) In the case of cross-border deliveries, the Customer must make all declarations and take all actions necessary for export from Germany and import into the destination country in time to the responsible authorities, in particular procure the documents required for customs clearance and comply with the requirements of any export controls or other restrictions on marketability.

 (2) The deliveries are subject to the reservation that there are no obstacles to fulfilment due to national or international regulations, in particular export control regulations and embargoes or other sanctions.